onnimonni/jets/docs/_docs/minimal-deploy-iam.md

 IAM | To create IAM roles to be associated with the Lambda functions.
 Lambda | To prewarm the application upon deployment completion.
 Logs | To clean up CloudWatch logs when deleting the application.
+Route53 | To lookup the route53 zone info and update API Gateway custom domains.
 S3 | To upload code to s3.

 ## Instructions